TinWhiskers/fpd-design/README.md

 # fpd-design

-This repo serves as a high-level design requirements
+This serves as a high-level design repository for FirePick Delta.

 ## Design Document Wiki